 We fish Merrell Lake from mid-April through mid-June and again from the middle of September through about October 20.
 The best fishing is in May and the first half of June and during the first half of October.
 Rod fees run $100 per angler.

-Unfortunately, Merrell was hit with another fish kill late in the 2017 season.
+Unfortunately, Merrell was hit with fish kills during both the 2017 and 2018 seasons.
 For this reason, we are not currently accepting bookings on the lake.
 We expect it will return to its former glory, the only question is when...